What Is Sjögren's Syndrome?

-Sjögren (prounounced “SHOW-grins”) syndrome is an autoimmune disease, where the body’s white blood cells attack healthy tissue and organs.
+Sjögren's (prounounced “SHOW-grins”) syndrome is an autoimmune disease, where the body’s white blood cells attack healthy tissue and organs.
 With this disease, the immune system attacks, among many other things, the glands that keep our eyes and mouth lubricated.
-This is why dry eyes are very common with Sjögren syndrome.
+This is why dry eyes are very common with Sjögren's syndrome.

 Other common symptoms include dry mouth and pain in your joints.